About Me

 Eventually, I gave myself the time and space to figure out what I truly wanted.
 Now, I’m building a business I love, working with people, and doing meaningful work.

-I’ve completed over 100 hours of coaching and am currently working toward my ICF accreditation.
+I’ve completed over 250 hours of coaching and I’m an ICF accredited coach.
 Every step of this journey has reinforced my belief that people thrive when they have clarity, focus and the right tools to manage their time and energy.
-Its all up to them.
+And with the right support we can achieve even greater things than we can imagine.

 Background